thoughtbot/guides/code-review/README.md

 - **Be explicit**
   - Remember people don't always understand your intentions online.

+- **When disagreeing, provide alternative solutions**
+  - Don't simply reject an idea.
+Explain your reasoning and [suggest alternative approaches][dont-mcblock-me].

 - **Be humble**
   - "I'm not sure - let's look it up."